 - Go to the URL “chrome://settings/content” in your Chrome browser.

-Use Ctrl + Shift + Del to delete all your browsing history.
+Use Ctrl/Command + Shift + Del to delete all your browsing history.

 Chrome does not offer separate search box as normally offered by Firefox and Internet Explorer.
-Type keywords in the address bar and press enter to open the search results using your default search engines in the same window.
-After typing the keywords use Alt + Enter to open the search results in a new window.
-Chrome address bar is referred as Omnibox which can be used to open an URL as well as for searching keywords directly.
-Learn more about Chrome Omnibox search here.
+Type keywords in the address bar and press enter to open the search results using your default search engine in the same tab.
+After typing the keywords, use Alt + Enter to open the search results in a new tab.
+Chrome address bar is referred as Omnibox which you can use to open URLs as well as for searching keywords directly.
+Learn more about using Omnibox search in Chrome.

-Highlight any text in a webpage, drag and drop it in the address bar to get a search results for that keyword.
+You can highlight any text in a webpage, drag and drop it in the address bar to get a search results for that keywords.